annine1/NLP_Language_Identiers_With_Naive_Bayes-Logistic_Regression/README.md

-# NLP: Language Identifers With Naive Bayes and Logistic Regression
+# NLP: Language Identifer based on Naive Bayes and Logistic Regression
-In this project , we implement Language Identifers (LID) by using two Methods:
+In this project , we implement a Language Identifer (LID) by using two Methods:
 - Naive Bayes
 - Logistic regression